CSS media query reference

 - Prefer

-prefers-reduced-motion: reduceto pare back animations for users who request it — an accessibility win. pointer: coarseandhover: nonedetect touch devices more reliably than guessing from width alone.- Combine a media type and features with
+prefers-reduced-motion: reduceto pare back animations for users who request it — an accessibility win and in some jurisdictions a legal requirement. pointer: coarseandhover: nonedetect touch devices more reliably than guessing from width alone — a 768px-wide tablet can be touch-only even though it matches a “desktop” width breakpoint.- Combine a media type and features with

 and; separate alternative whole queries with commas.